 We generate revenues from technology development, product sales and commercial product development and licensing activities.
 We derive Technology Development segment revenues from providing research and development services to third parties, including government entities, academic institutions and corporations, and from achieving milestones established by some of these contracts and in collaboration agreements.
 In general, we complete contracted research over periods ranging from six months to three years, and recognize these revenues over the life of the contract as costs are incurred or upon the achievement of certain milestones built into the contracts.
-Our Technology Development segment revenues represented approximately 70% and 59% of our total revenues for the three months ended September 30, 2011 and 2010, respectively and 63% and 66% of our total revenues for the nine months ended September 30, 2011 and 2010, respectively.
+Our Technology Development segment revenues represented approximately 68% and 62% of our total revenues for the three months ended March 31, 2012 and 2011, respectively.

-Our Product and License segment revenues reflect amounts that we receive from sales of our products or development of products for third parties, as well as fees paid to us in connection with licenses or sublicenses of certain patents and other intellectual property, and represented approximately 30% and 41% of our total revenues for the three months ended September 30, 2011 and 2010, respectively and 37% and 34% of our total revenues for the nine months ended September 30, 2011 and 2010, respectively.
+Our Product and License segment revenues reflect amounts that we receive from sales of our products or development of products for third parties, as well as fees paid to us in connection with licenses or sublicenses of certain patents and other intellectual property, and represented approximately 32% and 38% of our total revenues for the three months ended March 31, 2012 and 2011, respectively.